jbko6/ObsidianVault/Classes/Math 208/Assignments/11-28-24 Required.md

 0 & -2 & 0 \\
 0 & 0 & 2
 \end{bmatrix}
+$$
-$$Now use the change of basis matrix
+Now use the change of basis matrix
 $$
 S=\begin{bmatrix}
 1 & 1 & -1 \\